 Here’s a fun way to kill half an hour – take a personality test at PersonalDNA.
 Click here to view my results… it turns out I’m a concerned leader personality type.
 Hmm!
 I wouldn’t have expected that!
 How did you test turn out?
 Email me or post a comment!

-Trav found a really neat video today!
+Trav found a really neat video today (link removed in 2020, as it was broken)!
 It’s so true how bunnies are sproingy.
 And it goes to show how you can never be sure of the outcome of a fight… just like Matt Serra taking the belt from Georges St. Pierre… and Randy Couture taking the belt from Tim Sylvia.
 I’m definitely hooked on the UFC… can you tell? 🙂

 Last night Trav’s brother called and said he would be down for the weekend because he had work in Tampa on Monday morning.
 Yay!!
 They’re staying with us.
 Today we went to Howard Beach in Tarpon Springs.
 I’m pretty sure I got sunburned, I feel kinda crispy.
 Here’s the entrance to the beach:

 This is a good beach for kids… not too many waves and nice, soft sand.
 There’s grass just a ways out into the water, which I don’t like to put my feet in… it feels all mucky and nasty between my toes in that mud.
 Plus who knows what’s lurking in there.
 I got to use my snorkel mask to explore a bit today – it was nice because the water wasn’t crowded.
 I saw some snook and other little fish, plus a few crabs and this really strange ropy snakelike slimy thing.
 I hope I can figure out what that was – I just got some books about seashore life so maybe it’s in there.

 While I was exploring, everybody else was busy building a sand castle which got stomped down before we left!